Azure/azure-media-migration/README.md

 The html file and the log file location will be reported at the end of execution.

 You can look at the help for analyze command to further customization.

+# Deployment
+## Running in Azure
+The quickest way to run the tool in Azure is use the deployment scripts.
+See [deployment.md](deployment/deployment.md) for more instruction how to quikcly run it.